livepeer/LIPs/assets/treasury_technical_spec.md

         - **Delegator(s) votes first:** the vote type count should increase by the delegator’s voting power.
         - **Delegator(s) vote after their Transcoder:** the vote type count should increase by the delegator’s voting power, while at the same time decreasing the same amount from the vote type count that the Transcoder had cast.
         - **Transcoder vote after their Delegator(s):** the vote type count should increase by the transcoder’s voting power minus the sum of the voting power from all its delegators.

+## Treasury

+This custom contract exists only to be able to instantiate the `TimelockControllerUpgradeable` contract from OpenZeppelin.
+It provides no functionality but a public `initialize` function that can be used to initialize the timelock.
+Its interface is exactly the same as `TimelockControllerUpgradeable` so we will avoid detailing it here.

+The `TimelockControllerUpgradeable` roles should be configured as:
+- `TIMELOCK_ADMIN_ROLE`: Only the Timelock controller itself should have this role, meaning administration (role updates) has to be done through the timelock itself (i.e. proposals).
+The enforced minimum delay is only updatable from the timelock regardless of this.
+- `PROPOSER_ROLE`: Only the `LivepeerGovernor` should have this role, meaning any action from the treasury has to be proposed through the governor.
+Not that anyone with 100 LPT can start a proposal through the Governor, but only the Governor can "propose" (`schedule()`) the execution of those proposals on the treasury Timelock.
+- `EXECUTOR_ROLE`: Only the `LivepeerGovernor` has this role as well, as it needs to update its internal state when a proposal is executed.
+Its own `execute()` function can be called by anyone.
+- `CANCELLER_ROLE`: Also only given to the `LivepeerGovernor`, even though it is unused in the current implementation.
+It could be considered giving this role to other agents like the current protocol governor or a security committee, but it will only be useful if we set a non-zero timelock delay.

 ## LivepeerGovernor